No-deal Brexit could trigger rise in food prices, says Simon Coveney

 Marlet Property Group has secured €74 million in funding from House Building Finance Ireland (HBFI), the State residential development financing agency, to build a 253-unit development in Dundrum, south Dublin, the Sunday Times reports.

-The facility is the first to be granted under the Momentum Fund, a new step-in scheme where the agency fills gaps left in the lending market by banks.
+The facility is the first to be granted under the Momentum Fund, a new “step-in” scheme whereby the agency fills gaps left in the lending market by banks.
 The fund was set up in response to the impact of Covid-19.

 Limit sought on pre-paid Mastercard gift cards